 Oh yes, this one should be foolproof.
 You can save your photo pegs from the internet and bring them with you when you travel.
 That way, your friend can quickly follow the framing, angle, and then you’re good to go.
 Visualisation works wonders!
 Another tip is that you take the shot with your buddy in the frame and then use it is as a mock-up.
 Genius, right?

-5. Don’t take good photos of your travel buddy
+5. Take bad photos of your travel buddy…

 Is your travel buddy good-humoured?
 If yes, then payback time is in order.
 Did you know that it is also possible to sabotage your travel buddy’s photos when the camera is finally in your hands?
-We are not suggesting that you do it, let us make that clear.
-We are innocent here.
+We are not suggesting that you do it.
 What we’re saying is that you can play the game, if you want to.
 Besides, who doesn’t want a killer photo of their friend reserved for the best Facebook birthday greeting ever?
 We do!

 6. Set the record straight and agree that you will not be taking each other’s photos

 If you take pictures seriously, please save yourself from any brawl (Really?
 For a photo?).
 Going on separate ways would probably be a better setup for you both.
 Travel together, but each other’s pictures will be none of your businesses.
 Sounds good?
 Great!
 Problem solved.

 7. Understand that it might be your fault (or other external factors) that your photos are failing